ayoubelhanchi/ayoubelhanchi.github.io/index.markdown

 My research interests lie at the intersection of theory and algorithms for machine learning and statistics.
-My recent focus has been on developping new variance reduction methods to accelerate the training of large models.
+My recent focus has been on developing new variance reduction methods to accelerate the training of large models.
 In particular, I have been exploring the use of online and reinforcement learning methods to design better optimization and sampling algorithms.